MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-get-method-to-property.md

 ms.workload:
   - "dotnet"
 ---
-# Convert Get method to property / Convert property to Get method
+# Convert Get method to property / Convert property to Get method refactorings

+These refactorings apply to:

+- C#

 ## Convert Get method to property